 - Fill your freezer with meals

-- Keep Calm – remember calm mummy = calm babies
+- Keep Calm – remember calm mama = calm babies

-- Be organised and plan ahead as much as you can
+- Be organized and plan ahead as much as you can

 - Get out of the house as soon as you can – the longer you leave it the more overwhelming it will become.

-- Visit a Plunket family centre if you have any feeding, settling, sleeping issues or even if you just feel overwhelmed by it all.
+- If you have access to one, visit a family center if you have any feeding, settling, sleeping issues, or even if you just feel overwhelmed by it all.